cheqd/node-docs/docs/validator-guide/how-to-move-node.md

 # Overview

-This document can help our validators to move thier node instance to another one, for example in case of changing VPS provider or something like this.
+This document offers guidance for validators looking to move thier node instance to another one, for example in case of changing VPS provider or something like this.

-As the main tool our [interactive installer](../setup-and-configure/interactive/interactive-installer.md) can be used.
+The main tool required for this is cheqd's [interactive installer](../setup-and-configure/interactive/interactive-installer.md).

 ## Preparations

-As for all important actions with your node, please make sure, that next steps/check were made:
+Before completing the move, ensure the following checks are completed:

+### 1. Copy `config` directory and `data/priv_validator_state.json` to safe place

-- Please check, that your `config` directory and `data/priv_validator_state.json` are copied to the safe place and and they are cannot be affected
+Check that your `config` directory and `data/priv_validator_state.json` are copied to a safe place where they will cannot affected by the migration

-- Stop the service on your current node. `systemctl stop cheqd-cosmovisor`  in case of using installation with cosmovisor and `systemctl stop cheqd-noded`  for other case.
+### 2. Stop the service on your current node

-- **Make sure that service was stopped.
-It's extremely significant cause if you run 2 nodes with the same private keys it will tombstone your account, you will lose your current delegated tokens and you will need to create another one in this case.**
+If you are using cosmosvisor, use `systemctl stop cheqd-cosmovisor`

+For all other cases, use  `systemctl stop cheqd-noded`.

+### 3. Confirm that your previous node / service was stopped

+> This step is of the utmost important

+If your node is not stopped correctly and two nodes are running with the same private keys, this will lead to a double signing infraction which results in your node being permemently jailed (tombstoned) resulting in a 5% slack of staked tokens.

+You will also be required to complete a fresh setup of your node.

 ## Installation

+Only after you have completed the preparation steps to shut down the previous node, the installation should begin.

-After previous action, the installation can be started.
-In general, new installer allows us to install the binary and download/extract the latest snapshot from [https://snapshots.cheqd.net/](https://snapshots.cheqd.net/).
-Only moving back your keys and settings will be required after it.
+In general, the installer allows you to install the binary and download/extract the latest snapshot from [https://snapshots.cheqd.net/](https://snapshots.cheqd.net/).

+Once this has been completed, you will be able to move your existing keys back and settings.

 ### Installation with the latest snapshot

 The answers for installer quiestion could be:

-#### Version
+#### 1. Select Version

 ```text
 1) v0.6.0